aubreypc/cs203-S2019-conduct/conduct.md

 * **Unacceptable Communication (U):**
   * *No member shall*
     * Participate in off task or inappropriate conversations in slack channels.
-    * Criticize other team members for decisions or performance.
+    * Unreasonably criticize other team members for decisions or performance.
     * Make comments that may be interpreted as abusive or unnecessarily negative.
     * Make unhelpful and negative comments about members or decisions made.
   * *No Team Lead Shall*
     * Manipulate members to perform their tasks for them